-LSB Industries, Inc. Conflict Minerals Report For the reporting period from January 1, 2014 to December 31, 2014
+LSB Industries, Inc. Conflict Minerals Report For the reporting period from January 1, 2015 to December 31, 2015

-This Conflict Minerals Report ("Report") of LSB Industries, Inc. (the "Company," "we," "us" or "our") is prepared pursuant to Rule 13p-1 and Form SD ("Rule") promulgated under the Securities Exchange Act of 1934, as amended, for the reporting period January 1, 2014 to December 31, 2014.
+This Conflict Minerals Report ("Report") of LSB Industries, Inc. (the "Company," "we," "us" or "our") is prepared pursuant to Rule 13p-1 ("Rule") promulgated under the Securities Exchange Act of 1934, as amended, and Form SD for the reporting period January 1, 2015 to December 31, 2015.

 The Rule requires disclosure of certain information when a company manufactures or contracts to manufacture products and the minerals specified in the Rule are necessary to the functionality or production of those products.
 The specified minerals, which we collectively refer to in this Report as the "Conflict Minerals," are gold, columbite-tantalite (coltan), cassiterite and wolframite, including their derivatives, which are limited to tantalum, tin and tungsten.
-The "Covered Countries" for purposes of the Rule and this Report are the Democratic Republic of the Congo ("DRC"), South Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia and Angola.
+The "Covered Countries" for purposes of the Rule and this Report are the Democratic Republic of the Congo ("DRC"), the Republic of the Congo, South Sudan, Uganda, Rwanda, Burundi, Tanzania, Zambia and Angola.
 As described in this Report, certain of the Company's operations manufacture, or contract to manufacture, products, and Conflict Minerals are necessary to the functionality or production of those products.

-This Report relates to products (a) for which Conflict Minerals are necessary to the functionality or production of that product, (b) that were manufactured, or contracted to be manufactured by the Company, and (c) for which the manufacture was completed during calendar year 2014.
+This Report relates to products (a) for which Conflict Minerals are necessary to the functionality or production of that product, (b) that were manufactured, or contracted to be manufactured by the Company, and (c) for which the manufacture was completed during calendar year 2015.